Venus-Jupiter conjunction of March 2012

-Venus and Jupiter are spectacular in March 2012.
-They’ll be closest in mid-March – and near the moon by the month’s end.
+See the Venus-Jupiter conjunction in March 2012.
+They’re spectacular this month – and near the moon by the month’s end.
+See the charts below.

 See all five bright planets in late February and early March 2012, including Venus and Jupiter.
 In fact, in late February and early March 2012, as Venus and Jupiter continue to pull closer, you’ll also be able to see three other planets in the evening sky – Mercury, Mars and Saturn.
 Mercury will be at its best around March 4.
 Mars, in particular, will be extremely spectacular to see – because Earth will fly between Mars and the sun on March 3, 2012.
 So Mars will be at its closest and brightest for this two-year period in early March!